jmbromley/elm-enums/README.md

 `elm-enums` is a very basic command-line tool (written in *Elm*!) to take the pain out of handling simple custom types (of the form that other languages would refer to as *enums*) that need passing in and out of JSON and are prone to frequent change in their set of values.
-It can't handle more complex custom types at all (i.e. anything that is more than just a union of simple tags), but it aims to make those it can handle as maintenance-free as possible.
+It can't handle more complex custom types at all (i.e. anything that is more than just a union of simple argumentless constructors), but it aims to make those it can handle as maintenance-free as possible.

 ### How it works